 Do You Need Reserved Seats on the Shinkansen?

 - Normally, you don't need a reserved ticket to get a seat on the shinkansen.
 Just buy an unreserved ticket and show up and board the next shinkansen going your way.
 However, if you are traveling at rush hour (between 7am and 9am and 4pm and 7pm) or during peak travel seasons (31 Dec-3 Jan; the first week of May and mid-August), consider buying reserved tickets in advance.
 With a Japan Rail Pass, you can make reservations at any JR ticket window, up to one month in advance of your travel.
 You cannot reserve from overseas.
 HINT: If you have unreserved tickets and you find that the unreserved cars are full on the next train heading out, just stand in line at the boarding spot for the next train so you can board it first – this will usually guarantee a seat and you probably won't have to wait more than 15 minutes.
+If you book shinkansen tickets through an online agent like Klook, you can make seat reservations when you buy your ticket.

 First and Last Shinkansen Departures